praj-bellakka/tp/docs/DeveloperGuide.md

 4. Type the following command in your terminal to run this program: `java -jar fitnus.jar` (You should change directory to where the `fitnus.jar` file is located or provide the absolute path of `fitnus.jar`).
 5. The application will prompt first-time users (i.e. users with incomplete or missing user data) to set up their profile.
 6. Some example commands you can try:
-   - `add Chicken Rice /cal 607`: Adds an entry of Chicken Rice with 607 calories to your EntryDatabase and food database.
+   - `add Chicken Rice /cal 607`: Adds an entry of Chicken Rice with 607 calories to your Entry Database and food database.
    - `list food`: Lists all foods in database
-   - `list intake /DAY`: Lists all entries in the EntryDatabase for the day.
+   - `list intake /DAY`: Lists all entries in the Entry Database for the day.
    - `exit`: Exits the app.

 Refer to the User Guide (no link for now) for details of each command.